Is the Dauphin Island Golf Course Open?

 But for a variety of reasons the 18 hole golf course had been closed for several years and had fallen into disrepair.

-Golf Course Condition
+Dauphin Island Golf Course Condition

 Overall the course is a pretty setting with several holes along the ocean and mature pine trees bordering several fairways.
 (See overhead drone shot below)

-The tee boxes were a bit rustic, still in the construction stages.
-But the sandy soil allowed easy placement of your tee.
-The fairways were in OK condition.
-Where ever the grass was thin wasn’t an issue because the underlying soil is sand.
+I categorize the course as quasi-links style.
 Some of the fairways are quite open while others are lined with Pine trees.
 The rough adjacent to the fairways was playable.
 Water comes into play on several of the holes of the front 9, adding variety and interest, as well as a ready source for irrigation of fresh water.
 It is evident the course has “good bones” and was once considered a top course along the Alabama Gulf Coast.

-2023 Dauphin Island Golf Course Update
+Overall Experience Dauphin Island Golf Course

 The Isle Dauphine Golf Course is open 6 days a week from 8am to dusk; closed on Tuesdays.